raynaldmo/d9book/book/composer.md

 1. When the new drupal.org is released, issues will be moved to gitlab.
 These file urls will stop working at some point, and if they do your project won't build.
 Be future proof, use local patches.
 2. New patches may be added to the merge request, and you won't know about them.
 They could be flawed or malicious which could break your site.
 3. Your composer install (or deployment) now depends on drupal.org.
 If you are building your site and drupal.org has a temporary outage, your deployment will fail.
+4. You are at the mercy of the patch author.
+They could change the patch at any time, and you won't know about it.
+This could introduce bad code and break your site.
 :::